Package Leaflet: Information for the Patient

 Pregnancy and breastfeeding

-Always follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, ask your doctor.
-Ask your doctor when to administer the injections and about follow-up appointments.
+Always follow exactly the instructions of your doctor for the administration of this medicine.
+If you are not sure, ask your doctor.
+Ask your doctor when you should have the injections and about follow-up appointments.

 Psoriasis or psoriatic arthritis